 Samantha O’Rourke

 Read about Samantha O’RourkeSamantha O’Rourke is a BAFTA nominated disabled queer northern writer-director based in North Wales.
 Recent screen projects include BAFTA qualifying short film ‘Jelly’ – Ffilm Cymru/BBC Wales/Mad as Birds & original comedy drama ‘Mincemeat’ for Channel 4/Blacklight, which was nominated for 3 BAFTA Cymru’s including Breakthrough for Sam.
-She was Writer on Attachment for Liverpool’s… Samantha O’Rourke
+She was Writer on Attachment for Liverpool’s Everyman Playhouse and part of artist led project Future Forms at the Donmar Warehouse.
+Other theatre credits include Theatr Clwyd, Volcano Theatre, Boundless Theatre and Dirty Protest.
+Her play Our Town Needs a Nando’s was recently staged at the Everyman Playhouse in Liverpool.
+She is currently… Samantha O’Rourke

 Trustees